Is my chihuahua ok?

 So keep in mind that it may be warm for you, but your chihuahua is shaking because it’s cold.

 Another reason why chihuahuas shake is because they are scared of something.
 Despite their big protect/attack dog personality, they understand how small they are, and when confronted with something they perceive as threatening, they will become scared and begin to shake.
+A timid chihuahua isn’t always a normal behavior and may be many reasons why they behave like this.

 Raising your voice in a punishing manner is easily enough to make your chihuahua shake.
 When training or disciplining your chihuahua, try to use a more stern voice, rather than yelling.
 Try to speak calmingly afterwards in a more soothing voice while showing affection to your chihuahua to help it feel safe again.